cryslith/kataomoi/protocol.md

 Fields:

 * room: the room the user wishes to join.
-This must be a string 1-20 characters long, containing only alphanumeric characters.
+This must be a string 1-32 characters long, containing only alphanumeric characters, periods, hyphens, and underscores.
 * name: the name the user wishes to be known by.
-This must be a string 1-8 characters long, containing only alphanumeric characters.
+This must be a string 1-32 characters long, containing only alphanumeric characters, periods, hyphens, and underscores.
 * pubkey: an RSA modulus, encoded as a string of base 64 digits.
 This will be the user's public key for wrapping all client-to-client messages.